 Think of your opponents as friends.
 Gone are those days when athletes were told to think of their opponents as enemies for them to wipe out.
 This line of thinking only increases tension on the part of the athlete.
 Not to mention that it can have adverse effects on his mental fitness.

 They should see their opponents as friends who will help them climb up the ladder of victory.
-Moreover, when you think of your opponents as friends you will become inspired to do your best.
+Moreover, when you think of your opponents as friends, you become inspired to do your best.

-This may seem like a cliché already but it is one of the most important factors of mental fitness.
-It is only when an athlete masters the art of positive thinking that he will be able to push himself beyond the limits.
+It may sound like a cliché already, but it is one of the essential mental fitness factors.
+An athlete can master the art of positive thinking that he will push himself beyond the limits.

 Positive thinking allows every athlete to look at the positive side of defeat and difficulties.
-When an athlete thinks he can do it, he definitely can.
 Positive thinking is so powerful that it can convince all the other senses to move and strive towards achieving one’s goal.
 But, negative thinking will lead you nowhere.

-Remember that it would be too hard to become physically fit when you are not mentally fit.
-But, once you possess the right level of mental fitness, it will become easier for your entire body to synchronize and achieve the same level of fitness, too.
+Remember to become physically fit; you need to be mentally fit.
+Once you possess the right level of mental fitness, it will become easier for your entire body to synchronize and achieve the same level of fitness.

 The Mental Side

-For me, I have a difficult time getting ready for a tournament or match, sometimes I need to calm myself down and sometimes I really needed to get “pumped up”.
+For me, I have a difficult time getting ready for a tournament or match.
+Sometimes I need to calm myself down, and sometimes I needed to get “pumped up”.

-Table Tennis is tough, maybe one of the toughest, sports to get ready mentally for.
-For one, when at a tournament you may not know who you are playing until you arrive at a tournament up to 20 minutes or so before the match!
+Table Tennis is tough, maybe one of the toughest, sports to get ready mentally.
+For one, at a tournament, you may not know who you are playing.
+It is until you arrive at a game up to 20 minutes or so before the match!

-Also, there are so many different styles, and you need to know how to counterattack against the style of play your opponent chooses to use in the match against you.
-You also need to know how to solve that player and how to win points and games, leading to the overall winner of the match.
+Also, there are different styles, and you need to know how to counterattack against the style of play your opponent chooses to use in the match against you.

-The tough thing for me is keeping my mind on the game.
-After each rally, there’s a break and you need to be thinking about the next rally the second after, it doesn’t matter if you have won or lost the past rally.
+The challenging part for me is keeping my mind in the game.
+After each rally, there’s a break, and you need to think about the next rally, it doesn’t matter if you have won or lost the previous rally.
 You also have to keep your mind straight in between each game.
-Many times, have I told myself that I’ve already lost the match only after the first game.
-Or even worse, told myself that I’ve won the match and to pretty well give up.
-I may end up losing a match 3-2 in which I was winning 2-0.
+I have often told myself that I’ve already lost the match only after the first game.
+Or even worse, I said to myself that I’d won the match and pretty well gave up.
+I may end up losing a game 3-2 in which I was winning 2-0.

-You really can’t be taught how to think or how to deal with the pressure but there are classes and people who can give you advice and teach you about the mental side of sports.
-I, just recently, had a great lesson on the mental aspect of sports and it helped considerably with getting comfortable and moving on.
+You really can’t be taught how to think or deal with the pressure, but there are classes and people who can advise and guide you about sports’ mental side.
+I recently had a great lesson on the mental aspect of sports, and it helped considerably with getting comfortable and moving on.

 The lady told me to “park the car of discouragement and move on without it”.
-I and my doubles partner always use this.
+My doubles partner and I always use this.
 In a recent tournament, we were down in a game when he told me to “park the car”.
-I did so in which making a comeback and winning the match 3-0 with no further problems.
+I did so to make a comeback and win the match 3-0 with no further problems.

-Everyone needs to and has different rituals or routines before each match and it actually just helps to relax them.
-What ritual do you have before a big match?
+Everyone needs to and has different rituals or routines before each match, and it just helps to relax them.
+What habit do you have before a big match?

 Reflecting on Performance

-Reflecting on every tournament performance is vital to learning.
-However, it is well established that for most learners, the explanation, demonstrations, and practice often only provide the foundation for learning.
-For many, the real learning comes not from the experience, but from reflecting on the experience.
+Reflecting on every tournament performance is vital for learning.
+The real wisdom comes not from experience, but from reflecting on the incident.

 Teaching and learning literature provides us with evidence that our learning is enhanced by reflecting on our experience.
-It has been said that reflecting on our experience is more important than the experience itself.
-By analyzing our performance we gain insight and skill.
+It is said that reflecting on our experience is more important than the experience itself.
+By analyzing our performance, we gain insight and skill.